- Fees: ₹ 7,000

 |Minimum Fees||Maximum Fees|

-As it can be seen that the field of agricultural sciences is quite vast, and there are several branches to choose from for the specialisation, the subjects involved in the different branches cannot all be mentioned below.
+As it can be seen that the field of agricultural sciences is quite vast, and there are several branches to choose from for the specialisation.
+For bachelors, individuals are required to complete BSc in agriculture, whereas for masters MSc in agriculture is required.
+The subjects involved in the different branches cannot all be mentioned below.
 So, the most popular subjects in the field of agricultural sciences have been listed below:

 Principles of Plant Biotechnology